ModOrganizer2/mob/readme.md

     - CMake tools for Windows (Skip if you have this already installed outside of the VS installer)

 ## Setting up MOB
-- Start the _x64 Native Tools Command Prompt for VS 2022, we need this for cmake & git (not needed if you've installed both outside of the VS installer, or have both available in your PATH)
+- Start the _x64 Native Tools Command Prompt for VS 2022, we need this for cmake & git (you can use a regular terminal if you've installed both outside of the VS installer, or have both available in your PATH)
 - Pick a folder to develop MO2 in, for these steps it'll be `C:\dev`
 - Execute these commands
 ```powershell